thelivingdead/StatesCapitalQuizGamebeginners/README.md

 # StatesCapitalQuizGamebeginners
 ### State's Capital Quiz Game for beginners

-Basic Quiz Game using languages HTML/CSS/Js
+Generic Quiz Game using languages HTML/CSS/Js

+User have to choose one right answer from 4 options and total number of questions are 10